MistrrrMedia/fortune-kitty/Fortune KittyUITests/README.md

 ## About

-Fortune Kitty geneerates random, fortune cookie-style quotes using the OpenAI API.
+Fortune Kitty generates random, fortune cookie-style quotes using the OpenAI API.
 The quotes are based on philosophical and nonsensical themes (see `data.json`).
 Each quote is accompanied by a picture of a cat fetched from The Cat API.

 - [Cat API](https://thecatapi.com/)
 - [OpenAI API](https://platform.openai.com/)